 In the calculation of AFFO, the REIT uses a capital expenditure reserve of \$60 per lot per year and \$1,000 per rental home per year.
 This reserve is based on management's best estimate of the cost that the REIT may incur, related to maintaining the investment properties.
-For the three months ended December 31, 2022, the capital expenditure reserve was \$494 as compared to actual spending of \$588 (for the three months ended December 31, 2021 the capital expenditure reserve was \$436 as compared to actual spending of \$423).
+The REIT believes this approach is more relevant as a reserve normalizes seasonal impacts of such costs.
+For the three months ended December 31, 2023, the capital expenditure reserve was \$517 as compared to actual spending of \$365 (for the three months ended December 31, 2022 the capital expenditure reserve was \$494 as compared to actual spending of \$588).

 Management Discussion and Analysis

-For the year ended December 31, 2022
+For the year ended December 31, 2023

 Amounts in Thousands of US Dollars (except for per unit amounts)